The-Code-Dose/thecodedose-website/_data/blog/2023-03-29-things-to-do-in-seoul.md

 # Shop at Gangnam Street

-# Explore the cafe of Jamsil
+# Explore the cafes of Jeonpo Cafe Street

+# Read the the Starfield Library

+# Gwangjan Market

+# Day Tour to the Nami Islands

+# Take a bracelet making experience

+# Jamsil

+# Seokchon Lake